semaphoreci/semaphore/docs/docs/using-semaphore/okta.md

 Semaphore asks new users logging in via SSO to [connect their GitHub](./connect-github) or [connect their BitBucket](./connect-bitbucket) accounts.
 This is an optional step.
 Users can click on **Connect** to link their BitBucket or GitHub accounts to Semaphore.

 ![Connect Git](./img/connect-git.jpg)

+## Troubleshooting duplicated users {#troubleshooting}

+Semaphore does not check if users added via Okta already exist on Semaphore.
+This can lead to user duplication.
+To solve this issue there are two options:

+- Send us a list of duplicate users to the Semaphore teamm and we'll fix it for you
+- Ensure users set up their corporate email addresses in their GitHub or BitBucket accounts.
+Once done, please get in touch with us to run the re-sync process and remove duplicates.

+In either case, please contact us at `support@semaphoreci.com` for help.

 ## See also